Azure/azure-sdk-for-java/sdk/identity/azure-identity/Troubleshoot.md

 ### Credential Unavailable Exception

 #### Environment variables not configured
 The `EnvironmentCredential` supports Service Principal authentication and Username + Password Authentication.
-To utilize the desired way of authentication via `EnvironmentCredential`, you need to ensure the environment varialbes below are configured properly and the application is able to read them.
+To utilize the desired way of authentication via `EnvironmentCredential`, you need to ensure the environment variables below are configured properly and the application is able to read them.

 ##### Service principal with secret